WHAT YOU

 - >Setting expectations: what AI can and cannot do

-- >Tokens per minute and why speed matters
+- >TPM and why speed matters more than you think

 Cursor Rules — The Guardrail System